kodinkod/kodinkod/README.md

 ### Hi there, I'm Denis Kodin 👋

+- 🔭 I’m currently working on Computer Vision projects in the team.
+- 🌱 I’m currently learning Econometrics, Сryptography and neutron networks.

 <!--
 **kodinkod/kodinkod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.